Important information regarding 2018 plan rates and subsidies

 - If you currently have a 2017 Providence Individual and Family Plan, there are no changes to your rate or benefit through Dec.
 31, 2017.

 - The Oregon Department of Consumer and Business Services (DCBS) has ordered health insurance companies offering plans on HealthCare.gov to increase their previously approved silver metal tier 2018 plan rates.
 This affects people who buy silver-tier plans both on and off the Marketplace.
-You can find more information on the DCBS website.

 - Providence is notifying all affected subscribers of their revised 2018 rates.